-XIV.
-LEA assurances and submission information
+LEA assurances and submission information XI.

-Assurance is hereby made to the Louisiana Department of Education that this East Baton Rouge Parish School System 2023-2024 Pupil Progression Plan has been developed in compliance with all applicable federal and state laws and regulations.
+Assurance is hereby made to the Louisiana Department of Education that this (insert name of LEA)

+East Baton Rouge Parish School System

+2024-2025 Pupil Progression Plan has been developed in compliance with all applicable federal and state laws and regulations.
 If any local policy outlined in this plan conflicts with federal or state laws or regulations, I understand that federal and state laws and regulations shall supersede the local policy.

-Date approved by local school board or governing authority: August 17, 2023 perintendent Board Presiden
+Date approved by local school board or governing authority: September 19, 2024